 Virginia Tech, as a state agency, has a role and responsibility to support the Virginia Emergency Response Team (VERT) agencies during a declared emergency or when otherwise needed.
-Upon receipt of a mission request from the VEOC, the university will make a determination if there are personnel and resources available to meet the mission requirements.
+Upon receipt of a mission request from the VEOC, the university will determine if there are personnel and resources available to meet the mission requirements.
 Virginia Tech will promptly notify the VEOC regarding the status of their request.
 If Virginia Tech resources are available to fill the request, they will be deployed following receipt of a mission assignment from the VEOC.

-5.3 MONITORING, DETECTION, ALERT, AND WARNING
+5.2.7 MONITORING, DETECTION, ALERT, AND WARNING

 The Virginia Tech Police Department (VTPD) Security Center provides for notification, alerts and warnings of incidents affecting Virginia Tech.
 The VTPD Security Center operates 24 hours, seven days a week.
 The Security Center receives information of potential incidents from the community through telephonic and digital channels, as well as, direct communications with regional Public Safety Answering Point authority.
 A mobile device application provides for two-way communication with the security center.
 Virginia Tech is a member of a regional 911 authority, which provides for emergency call-taking and emergency dispatch.
 Weather information is monitored continuously, providing timely notification of hazardous weather.
 The university camera system is monitored at this location.
-The Security Center has the capability to initiate the emergency notification system as well as the campus siren system.
+The Security Center has the capability to initiate the emergency notification system (VT Alerts), as well as initiate the campus siren system, and monitor the university security cameras.
 The shift supervisor for VTPD has the responsibility and capability of notifying senior leadership and Virginia Tech Emergency Management when they determine the size and scope of an incident require a broader response.

-5.4 EMERGENCY NOTIFICATION SYSTEM
+5.2.8 EMERGENCY NOTIFICATION SYSTEM

-Virginia Tech's Emergency Notification System (ENS) is a multi-channel, redundant communication platform that disseminates critical information to subscribers in case of an incident.
-Campus sirens, classroom message boards, email, landline and cellular phone calls, SMS messaging, VT Desktop Alerts, social media, annunciators, and website updates all serve to provide the following information, at a minimum, to subscribers:
+Virginia Tech's Emergency Notification System (ENS), branded VT Alerts, is a multi-channel, redundant communication platform that disseminates critical information to subscribers in case of an incident.
+Virginia Tech has implemented an ENS program that recognizes the "whole of system" from people to technology and the interface between the two.
+As a matter of practice, VTEM and VTPD provide education and training on the ENS to students and employees at their respective orientations.
+Virginia Tech maintains this critical entry-point training.
+Campus sirens, classroom message boards, email, landline and cellular phone calls, SMS messaging, VT Desktop Alerts, social media, annunciators, and website updates-all serve to provide the following information, at a minimum, to subscribers: